FOR THE CURIOUS CELLIST

 Compare this situation with that of a normal shift.
 In a normal shift, our glissando (audible or not) allows us to both assure our finger is perfectly placed on the string, and to measure the distance it is travelling.
 When shifting during the same open string we can do neither of these.
 Decidedly, finding a new position after the same open string is one the most difficult type of “note finding” that we will ever have to do and for this reason is often a source of bad intonation.
 Only finding notes “out of the blue” in thumbposition is harder.

-Shifting On The Same Open String: TONAL EXERCISES (mixed extd and non-extd)
+Airshifts During Open String: TONAL EXERCISES (mixed extd and non-extd)

-By contrast, when we use an open string to shift on/to a different string (as in the above examples), then the shift becomes considerably easier because we can now maintain finger contact with the new string throughout the shift.
-This gives us three significant advantages:
+By contrast, when we use an open string to shift on or to a different string (as in the examples below), then the shift becomes considerably easier because we can now maintain finger contact with the new string throughout the shift.

 This technique can often be used to great advantage in our fingering of fast passages because it gives us more time to shift.